 Catherine Dallaire: For sure, the Strauss has some difficult passages, but the Schmitt did require more preparation.
 I definitely practiced it more – for just six minutes of music.

 Blair Lofgren: It’s the same for me.
 I have a running joke with my stand-partner.
 She has a way of subtly pointing out my mistakes by asking if an accidental note should have been a sharp or whatever.
-In the Schmitt piece, we were saying things like that each other pretty much all the time.
+In the Schmitt piece, we were saying things like that to each other pretty much all the time.
 It was a constant opportunity to have that little joke between us over and over again!

 PLN: A final question: Was this your first opportunity to perform music by Florent Schmitt?